Trees For Rehabilitation (Tree Health Management)

 - Determine procedures to care for plants, during establishment in a hostile environment.

 - Determine techniques to maximise plant development in land rehabilitation situations.

-- Manage the rehabilitation of degraded soil.
+- Determine the management procedures and rehabilitation requirements of degraded soil.

 Lesson Structure: Trees For Rehabilitation BHT205